Bio2M/cractools-chimct/README.md

 * Perl5 distribution
 * [cpanm](http://search.cpan.org/~miyagawa/App-cpanminus-1.7043/lib/App/cpanminus.pm) (CPAN minus)
 * [CracTools-core](https://metacpan.org/release/CracTools) perl package.
-It will be automaically installed by cpanm along with all other CPAN dependancies.
+It will be automatically installed by cpanm along with all other CPAN dependancies.

 ## Install from tarball

 This is the simpliest way to install chimCT.

 1. Go to the [release page](https://github.com/Bio2M/cractools-chimct/releases) of the github projet.
-1. Download the latest tarball (tar.gz) release : ``wget https://github.com/Bio2M/cractools-chimct/archive/v0.14.tar.gz -O cractools-chimct.tar.gz``
+1. Download the latest tarball (tar.gz) release : ``wget https://github.com/Bio2M/cractools-chimct/releases/download/v0.14/CracTools-chimCT-0.14.tar.gz``
-2. Install the package with cpanm : ``cpanm [-l local_dir] cractools-chimct.tar.gz``
+2. Install the package with cpanm : ``cpanm [-l local_dir] CracTools-chimCT-0.14.tar.gz``

 If you do not have admin rights, you can use the option ``-l`` to specify cpanm a local directory to install simCT.